chancehudson/anondb/README.md

 An embedded document oriented NoSQL database implemented over a generic KV trait.

+### MSRV

+This crate targets Rust Edition 2024 with MSRV 1.85.

 ### Database

 Each `database` contains collections of `documents`.
 Each `document` is `Serialize + Deserialize`.
 Each collection may specify `indices`.
 Each `index` specifies 1 or more field names from the `document`.
 Each `field` in an `index` must by a type that implements `SerializeLexicographic` (implementations are provided for most types).